Josh Lewin

-Early life and career
+Early life and education

-Lewin is originally from Rochester, New York, but lived outside of Boston for several years as a young boy.
-As early as nursery school, he was an avid sports fan.
-He graduated from Northwestern University, where he was a member of the Lambda Chi Alpha fraternity, in 1990.
+Lewin was born and raised in Rochester, New York.
+He attended Brighton High School before graduating from Northwestern University in 1990.
+He is Jewish.

 Broadcasting career

 Minor league baseball

-Lewin got his start in broadcasting as the radio commentator for the Rochester Red Wings, then the Triple-A affiliate of the Baltimore Orioles, at the age of 16, and became the team's regular play-by-play announcer in 1991.
+Lewin got his start in broadcasting as the radio commentator for the Rochester Red Wings, then the Triple-A affiliate of the Baltimore Orioles, and became the team's regular play-by-play announcer in 1991.
 With the Red Wings, Lewin was a member of a staff that included Joe Altobelli, Russ Brandon, Glenn Geffner, Joe Kehoskie, and Bob Socci.

 Major League Baseball

 In 1994 Lewin became the host of the sports call-in show Sports Line on WBAL radio in Baltimore.
 After filling in on Baltimore Orioles radio broadcasts during the 1995 and 1996 seasons, Lewin joined the Chicago Cubs' television broadcasting team on WGN in 1997, before moving on to the Detroit Tigers' TV booth from 1998 to 2001 on Fox Sports Detroit.
 In 2000, he was the first-ever recipient of the Ty Tyson Award for Excellence in Sports Broadcasting, awarded by the Detroit Sports Broadcasters Association.
 Lewin was the TV voice for the Texas Rangers from 2002 through 2011, usually on Fox Sports Southwest but also on local broadcasts for KDFI, KDFW and TXA 21.
-The Rangers organization announced on October 11, 2011, that Lewin would not be returning as play-by-play announcer for the team.
+The Rangers organization announced on October 11, 2010, that Lewin would not be returning as play-by-play announcer for the team.
 On February 9, 2012, it was announced that Lewin would be joining the New York Mets Radio Network, succeeding Wayne Hagin.
 He shared play-by-play duties with Howie Rose on Mets broadcasts.
 Lewin left his position with the Mets following the 2018 season.
 During the 2019 MLB season, Lewin served as a part-time play-by-play announcer for Boston Red Sox Radio Network broadcasts alongside Joe Castiglione.

-Lewin was one of the original play-by-play commentators for Fox Major League Baseball, calling regular season regional games from 1996 to 2011.
+Lewin was one of the original play-by-play commentators for Major League Baseball on Fox, calling regular season regional games from 1996 to 2011.
 He started on the fourth regional crew calling games, but by 1999 was promoted to the number three booth where he would remain from 1999 to 2011.
 He would often fill in for principal play-by-play men Joe Buck (with Tim McCarver during the regular season) or Thom Brennaman (with Steve Lyons during the postseason).
 Lewin left Fox Sports after his contract with Fox Sports Southwest was not renewed.